miharothl/CarND-Path-Planning-Project/test/lib/gtest/googletest/README.md

 The msvc\ folder contains two solutions with Visual C++ projects.
-Open the `gtest.sln` or `gtest-md.sln` file using Visual Studio, and you are ready to build Google Test the same way you build any Visual Studio project.
+Open the `gtest.sln` or `gtest-md.sln` file using Visual Studio, and you are Ready to build Google Test the same way you build any Visual Studio project.
 Files that have names ending with -md use DLL versions of Microsoft runtime libraries (the /MD or the /MDd compiler option).
 Files without that suffix use static versions of the runtime